Genie/ Resources/ GenieSpeak/ Study Habits That Stick

 • Being their accountability buddy (not their manager)

-Motivation is nice when it shows up—but habits are what carry your teen through exams, projects, and tough days.
+Motivation is nice when it shows up — but habits are what carry your teen through exams, projects, and tough days.
 Focus on helping them build structure, reflect on what works, and celebrate consistency.

 For more tips on raising responsible, capable teens, check out:

 Here at Genie, we care about our students beyond the academics.
-Click here to learn more about us!
+Learn more about us — and all the best on your parenting journey.